 You let your work speak for itself.

-I know you have said “check” to all the points above… If not, it’s high time you include them in your code-guru lists and step up to a top-notch software developer.
+I know you have said “check” to all the points above… If not, it’s high time you include them in your code-guru lists and steps up to a top-notch software developer.

 We believe that developers are making the world a better place through software.
-Developer’s work is not always pretty, so we honor developers.
-Developers are the hero’s that make functionality we can’t live without – the bug-free code that is praised by the end user, as well as developers’ peers.
+Developer’s work is not always pretty, so we honour developers.
+Developers are the heroes that make functionality we can’t live without – the bug-free code that is praised by the end user, as well as developers’ peers.